-In order to allocate any housing sites, including brownfield, further meetings and conversations have taken place with Natural England and Waverley Borough Council to arrange SANG land to support the housing proposals.
-If you have any questions in relation to the progress of the plan, visit www.farnham.gov.uk, email neighbourhood.plan@farnham.gov.uk or call 01252 712667.
+In order to allocate any housing sites, including brownfield, further meetings need to take place with landowners, Natural England and Waverley Borough Council to arrange SANG land to support the housing proposals.
+If you have any questions in relation to the progress of the plan, updates are available online at www.farnham.gov.uk/shapefarnham, email neighbourhood.plan@farnham.gov.uk or call 01252 712667.